-WILCOX, J., and SHEGO, C.J., Circuit Judges:
+DRAKKEN, J., and SHEGO, C.J., Circuit Judges:

-Dr. Henry Drakken appeals the decision of the District Court determining that Ms. Possible was not properly subject to personal jurisdiction.
+We received this appeal from the decision of the District Court determining that Ms. Possible was not properly subject to personal jurisdiction.
 This Court exercises jurisdiction under 28 U.S.C. § 1291.